Taking out a loan in Germany for a foreigner might sound a bit scary.

 Alternatively, you can name a guarantor.

-If you want to take out a loan in Germany, you must also live here.
+If you want to take out a loan, you must also live in Germany.
 It is important that your main residence is in Germany.
 Proof can be provided either by means of an identity card, passport or a registration confirmation.

 As a rule, you must also have a German bank account.
 You pay out the loan amount to this account.
 The monthly installments will also be debited from there.